Authorities in Zambia have charged a popular governing party lawmaker, Chishimba Kambwili, with hate speech.

 This is contrary to section 70 of the Penal Code, Cap 87 of the Laws of Zambia

-Kambwili was denied bail and was expected in court on Tuesday as at the time of filing this report.
+Kambwili was denied bail.
+He was expected in court on Tuesday as at the time of filing this report.

-When the 49-year-old member of parliament appeared at the Lusaka Central Police Station on Monday, local media reports that he was accompanied by his family, as well as, several opposition leaders including the United Party for National Development (UPND) leader, Hakainde Hichilema.
+Furthermore, When the 49-year-old member of parliament appeared at the Lusaka Central Police Station on Monday, local media reports that he was accompanied by his family and opposition leaders.

 Hichilema was recently arrested and charged with treason after his motorcade reportedly failed to stop for the president’s own road convoy

 Lungu has, in recent times, been accused of increasing authoritarian rule and of suppressing dissent.

 More so, In 2017, the Conference of Catholic Bishops, one of the most influential bodies in the country, said Zambia does not deserve to be called a democracy.

 It said under the leadership of Lungu and the Patriotic Front, the country has become a dictatorship, or almost there